jcjohnson/cnn-benchmarks/README.md

 Speed is the total time for a forward and backward pass on a Pascal Titan X with cuDNN 5.1.

+You can download the model files used for benchmarking [here](https://drive.google.com/open?id=0Byvt-AfX75o1STUxZTFpMU10djA) (2.1 GB);
+these were converted from Caffe or Torch checkpoints using the `convert_model.lua` script.

 We use the following GPUs for benchmarking:

 |GPU|Memory|Architecture|CUDA Cores|FP32 TFLOPS|Release Date|